MaximLeroy/OSMaker/README.md

 [Powered by Cpcdos OSx](http://cpcdos.net)
 OSMaker is a development environment to create your own operating system with a full graphical interface on the Cpcdos OSx kernel.
 It allows windows to be generated using the XML window designer, and are translated into CpcdosC + to be able to be interpreted by the Cpcdos kernel.
+It allows you to create events and edit CpcdosC + code with its beautiful code editor suitable for CC +.

 ## To begin
 * [Install the Github extension for Visual Studio 2019/2017](https://visualstudio.github.com/)